akademi-archive/akademi-archive.github.io/_notes/Public/Taxation for Microsoft Stock.md

 date modified: 28-07-2023
 ---

+>This is information I've gathered from around the internet, and shouldn't be taken as fact without verification.
+If you have a CA, please check with them.

 Employees receive stock via [[Employee Stock Ownership Plan (ESOP)]] or via [[Employee Stock Purchase Program (ESPP)]].

 ### ESOP